JDaniel26-Bory/holbertonschool-low_level_programming/functions_nested_loops/README.md

 TASK 2) 10 x alphabet, Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.

 TASK 3) islower, Write a function that checks for lowercase character.

+TASK 4)  isalpha, Write a function that checks for alphabetic character.